graphprotocol/research/specs/graph-protocol-v1/read-interface/README.md

 **TODO** Add link to full JSON RPC API when available

-The method of interest here is `call` which accepts the following parameters:
+The method of interest here is `readIndex` which accepts the following parameters:
 1. `Object`
  - `blockHash`: `String` - The hash of the Ethereum block as of which to read the data.
  - `index`: `Object` - The [IndexRecord](#indexes) of the index being read from.